Public Outreach Manager

 Senior Manager, Public Outreach

-Jordan Benner came to OFRI from the advertising world, where he wrote and designed for many well-known local, regional and national clients.
-Jordan’s varied work portfolio includes serving as OFRI’s “webmaster,” overseeing the agency’s Internet presence.
-Born in North Dakota and raised in Oregon, Jordan grew up in the forests of this state spending weekends camping, fishing, boating and doing other outdoor activities.
-When not in the office, he’s in the forest for both work and play.
+Jordan Benner came to OFRI from the marketing and communications world, where he wrote and designed for many well-known local, regional and national organizations and businesses.
+Jordan oversees OFRI’s educational media and websites, as well as all photography and video production.
+Jordan grew up in the forests of this state and when he’s not in the office, he’s in the forest for both work and play.
 A seasoned fly fisherman and woodworker, there’s hardly a corner of Jordan’s life not touched by Oregon’s forests.
 Jordan is a graduate of the University of Oregon School of Journalism.

 Acting Executive Director